Daquiver1/Frontend-Grading-Assignment/README.md

 ###  Reporting missing grades
 1. To report your missing grade click on the "Missing Grade Form".
-2. Provide detail about the course ie. the course name, instructos name, expected grade and explanation.
+2. Provide detail about the course ie. the course name, instructors name, expected grade and explanation.
 3. Click on the submit button to send it to your instructor.

 ### Contacting Instructor
 1. Click on the Instructor contact
 2. Contact your instructor using the email provided.

-## Contribution

-To contribute to this project, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature.
-3. Commit your changes and push them to your branch.
-4. Submit a pull request for review.

-Please adhere to the project's coding standards and provide clear and detailed pull request descriptions.